Thomas Leigh (Lord Mayor): Life

 Leigh was born about 1504 at Wellington, Shropshire to Roger Leigh (died 1506) and Anne née Trafford.

-He was the 2nd great-grandson of Sir Piers Leigh, who was wounded at the Battle of Agincourt in 1415, whose family was a cadet branch of the ancient Leighs, of West Hall, High Legh, Cheshire.
+He was the 2nd great-grandson of Piers Leigh whose son Sir Piers Leigh, was wounded at the Battle of Agincourt in 1415, whose family was a cadet branch of the ancient Leighs, of West Hall, High Legh, Cheshire.

 Leigh was raised by Sir Rowland Hill, a City mercer and wool merchant, and later joined Sir Rowland's business, and circa 1535, he married his niece and heir, Alice Barker, daughter of John Barker and Elizabeth née Hill.

 The following year he was appointed a Justice of the Peace for Shropshire.

-Leigh, who served three times as Master of the Mercers' Company, also served as Sheriff of London (1555–56) and in 1558 became Lord Mayor of London.
+Leigh, who served three times as Master of the Mercers' Company, also served as Sheriff of London (1555–56), and in 1558 became Lord Mayor of London.

 He was also a merchant of the Staple and a member of the Merchant Adventurers' Company.

 In 1558, after the death of Mary I of England, Leigh led the coronation procession of Elizabeth I of England.

 In 1559, he was knighted by Queen Elizabeth.